Last updated on September 13th, 2022

-Now here’s the key to making a strata (and one of my favorite parts!), you really shouldn’t make this right away.
+Now here’s the key to making strata (and one of my favorite parts!).
+You really shouldn’t make this right away.
 You need to give the bread cubes time to soak up all that egg/milk mixture.

 So plan ahead and refrigerate this the night before you want to make it.

 The next morning, set it out at room temperature for about 20 minutes before you need to make it.